0xBlockPay/sc-audits/README.md

 * jemalloc

-- Android: Used in older Android versions (before Android 11) and still in use on some devices.
+Android: Used in older Android versions (before Android 11) and still in use on some devices.

-- Mozilla Firefox: Used as the default memory allocator.
+Mozilla Firefox: Used as the default memory allocator.

 * Scudo
-- Android: Introduced in Android 11, used for all native code except on low-memory devices where jemalloc is still used.
+Android: Introduced in Android 11, used for all native code except on low-memory devices where jemalloc is still used.

-- LLVM Compiler: Part of the LLVM compiler-rt project, providing security features to mitigate heap-related vulnerabilities.
+LLVM Compiler: Part of the LLVM compiler-rt project, providing security features to mitigate heap-related vulnerabilities.

 * dlmalloc (Doug Lea's malloc)
-- GNU C Library (glibc): Used in older versions of the GNU C Library.
+GNU C Library (glibc): Used in older versions of the GNU C Library.

-#### Overview of dlmalloc
+#### dlmalloc

 dlmalloc is a memory allocator designed for efficient and flexible memory management.
 Here's a graphical representation of its key components and processes: